RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] FALSE
 ```

 This opens the debugger at the beginning of a failed call to the assertion.
-Now it is up to developer.
+Now it is up to the developer.

 ## Modifying or defining random data generators